 By the time you read this January will be a distant memory.
 Meteorologically speaking temperatures were above average although, I suspect the highlight was the snow which came at the end of the month.
 For once though, we escaped the blizzards which chose to fall on Amersham instead and hence the excessive coverage in the Bucks Advertiser about the chaos a bit of snow causes!
-We think we get our fair share of rain up here but actually we fare much better than most and during January notching up a mere 3 inches or 85mm (3.75 inches in Jan 2001).
+We think we get our fair share of rain up here but actually we fare much better than most and during January notching up a mere three inches or 76 mm (3.75 inches in Jan 2001).
 It has more to do about how it falls rather than how much, I guess.
-All but a drop or two falling on 4 particular days including New Year when the Vale once again reverted to type for a few hours after lunch.
+All but a drop or two falling on four particular days including New Year when the Vale once again reverted to type for a few hours after lunch.
 The warmest day was 25th (12.5°C).
-Whilst the coldest was at 5am on 12th (-8°C) to which should be added a wind chill of -9°C!
+Whilst the coldest was at 5 am on 12th (-8°C) to which should be added a wind chill of -9°C!
 So far, February can be described as ‘damp but uneventful’.
 As Michael Fish would say hurricanes are not expected!
 But more on this next month.

 Global warming (GW) no longer makes the headlines.
 Notwithstanding more immediate world crises this is perhaps also because we are now conditioned into hearing about its impact on the climate and hence the distribution and behaviour of our native flora and fauna as well as the growing season of crops.
 In reality single events or one-off sightings of unusual wildlife cannot be attributed to the GW phenomena.
 However, it has sparked a renewed interest in the science of phenology, which is the recording of events connected to the climate.
 Records have been collected for over 300 years (e.g. Gilbert White).
 In the last 100 years there has been a 0.6°C increase in world temperatures.
 This is sufficient to encourage some plants and animals to extend their ranges northwards and will be more significant 600ft up in the Chilterns than in the Aylesbury Vale for instance.